 Modifications not approved by Yamaha may cause loss of performance and render the vehicle unsafe for use.
 Consult a Yamaha dealer before attempting any changes.

-Do not touch the muffler bracket until the exhaust system has cooled.
+Do not touch either muffler bracket, located under the muffler bracket covers, until the exhaust system has cooled.